m0n0t0ny/Folder-Mapper-VSCode-Extension/README.md

 ## Features

-- 📊 Text-Based Mapping: Generate a comprehensive text-based map of your folder structure.
+- 📊 Text-Based Mapping: Generate a detailed text-based map of your folder structure.
 - 🔍 Depth Control: Customize the mapping depth to focus on specific levels of your project.
 - 🚫 Smart Exclusions: Utilize ignore files (.gitignore, .vscignore, .foldermapperignore) to exclude specific files or directories from mapping.
 - 🖥️ User-Friendly Interface: Navigate and operate the extension effortlessly through a sleek sidebar interface.